wallytutor/learning-by-teaching/thermodynamics/SOE.XMATSCI0001.md

 	- [x] Lower entropy states would be accessible

 - It is possible to have an adiabatic cycle with an irreversible leg: *false*.

+- In going from a state A to a state B, an isothermal system can either take a reversible path or an irreversible path: *true*.

+- What is the entropy change of a system undergoing an irreversible isothermal cycle? *0*.
+Even though the cycle is irreversible, the system is able to return to its original state.

+- What about the surroundings? *>0*.
+The surroundings will gain more heat after the cycle completes.
+Therefore, $S_{surr}>0$.

 ## Tools for materials equilibria